gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 Ishad shook his head.
 "Bloody mess.
 Why were you looking at gloves, anyway?
 I've got plenty of old ones you can borrow."

-Which wasn't the point, but at thirteen I didn't expect grownups to understand.
+Which wasn't the point, but at thirteen I didn't expect him to understand.
 I hadn't really gone to the market that day to look for gloves.
 I just hadn't wanted to go home.
 Kerrem had taken over teaching the group I was in at school.
 He'd been explaining fractions to us all week, but I still couldn't make soup or stew out of them, and being stupid made me feel too angry for chores.